-Cash Distributions to Clearway Energy, Inc. and CEG

-The Company intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD it generates each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
-Distributions on the units are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
-The Company expects that, based on current circumstances, comparable cash distributions will continue to be paid in the foreseeable future.
+Clearway Energy, Inc. intends to use the amount of cash that it receives from its distributions from Clearway Energy LLC to pay quarterly dividends to the holders of its Class A common stock and Class C common stock.
+Clearway Energy LLC intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD it generates each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
+Dividends on the Class A common stock and Class C common stock are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
+The Company expects that, based on current circumstances, comparable cash dividends will continue to be paid in the foreseeable future.
 The Company will continue to evaluate its capital allocation approach during the pendency of the PG&E Bankruptcy, including the Company's ability to receive unrestricted project distributions.

-The following table lists the distributions paid on the Company's Class A, B, C and D units during the three months ended March 31, 2020:
+The following table lists the dividends paid on Clearway Energy, Inc.'s Class A common stock and Class C common stock during the three months ended March 31, 2020:

+I First Quarter 2020

+Dividends per Class A share \$ 0.21

-First Q uarter 2020 Distributions per Class A, B, C and D unit \$ 0.21
+Dividends per Class C share \$ 0.21

-On April 30, 2020, the Company declared a distribution on its Class A, Class B, Class C and Class D units of \$0.21 per unit payable on June 15, 2020 to unit holders of record as of June 1, 2020.
+On April 30, 2020, the Company declared quarterly dividends on its Class A common stock and Class C common stock of \$0.21 per share payable on June 15, 2020, to stockholders of record as of June 1, 2020.